 That's why they never give you anything to combat free radicals.
 And that's why the antiseptic cream did little to my mom's surgical incision.

-So, when you treat your injury with coconut oil, it not only protects you against free-radical reactions, but also fight to kill any bacteria or germs that attempt to disrupt the healing.
+So, treating your injury with coconut oil not only protects you against free-radical reactions, but also fights off any bacteria or germs that attempt to disrupt the healing.

 What makes coconut oil so brutally protective?

 Credit goes to the strongest fighters of course, which are none other than lauric acid, caprylic acid and capric acid.
 These medium-chain saturated fats do not fight alone.
 Instead, they fight together, creating a synergistically formidable shield against intruders.

 Of course, other saturated fats in coconut oil like myristic acid, palmitic acid and stearic acid do also contribute in the defense.
 But because they're larger in size (they're long-chain fats), so they cannot move and kill as swift as the shorter "guerilla" medium-chain saturated fats.